loxia (crosswise) leucoptera (white wings)

 Volo, Illinois — Volo Bog State Natural Area

-I heard about the White-winged Crossbills on the Audubon hot line and decided to stop on the way up.
-I was dressed in my looking-for-a-job clothes.
+I heard about the White-winged Crossbills on the Audubon hot line and decided to stop.
 It was a cold, windy day with seven inches or so of snow.
 In places, the wind had piled up drifts of two feet or more.

 I was the only person at Volo Bog.
-I parked in the lot and waded in my good shoes down the trail around a small pond surrounded by a bog, which in turn was surrounded by a ring of tamaracks.
+I parked in the lot and waded down the trail around a small pond surrounded by a bog, which in turn was surrounded by a ring of tamaracks.
 I wandered for 30 minutes and was beginning to get discouraged.

 I stood on the platform overlooking the pond.
 I heard a bird calling and spotted a female flying (undulating) while giving a two- or three-syllable “chee-chee” call.
 She landed on the tip of a tamarack at the edge of the bog, Soon, another female and a flock of Common Redpolls landed nearby.
 After a few minutes, they took off out of sight.